mythril-forge/homebrew-classes/cleric/trickery/trickery.md

 ## Divine Strike
 At 8th level, you gain the ability to infuse your weapon strikes with poison—a gift from your deity.
-Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra 2d6 poison damage to the target.
+Once on each of your turns when you hit a creature with a Weapon Attack, you can cause the attack to deal an extra 2d6 poison damage to the target.
 When you reach 14th level, the extra damage increases to 4d6.

 ## Improved Duplicity